paulscherrerinstitute/scilog/docs/Development/Contributing.md

 There are 3 core ways to get involved with the SciLog project:

-1. Documentation - Fixing errors, covering weaker areas, adding examples
+1. Github Issues - This should be the first area to focus on for those that want to amend the code.
-2. Github Issues - This should be the first area to focus on for those that want to amend the code.
+2. Documentation - Fixing errors, covering missing areas, adding examples
 3. Testing

-For information about the development method we follow, please check [Development Methodology.](./Development_Methods.md)
+For information about the development method we follow, please check [GitHub Flow Methodology](GitHubFlow.md) .

 ## Issues